kirontoo/rxkiro/README.md

 #### Environment Variables
 Make a environment file called `bot.env`.

-Here all the environment variables you need to set.
+Here are all the environment variables you need to get started.
 ```
 AUTH_TOKEN=your twitch auth login token
 BOT_NAME=bot name or user you are logging in as